-The participation of the students in the annual Science Camp will be an additional component of this year's program.
-The annual Science Camp is an opportunity for students, teachers and community members from across the Island to learn from Elders and other culture bearers how traditional ways of knowing can be incorporated into western science.
+The participation of the students in the annual Science Camp will be a continued component of this year's program.
+The annual Science Camp is an opportunity for students, teachers and community members from across the islands to learn from Elders and other culture bearers how traditional ways of knowing can be incorporated into western science.
 This camp will allow students to present their work to the other camp participants, educating and enlarging the support and momentum of the project.
-The Science Camp will be an opportunity for youth to recap that activities of the year and plan for the coming year.
+The Science Camp will be an opportunity for youth to recap the activities of the year and plan for the coming year.
 The KAYAW student participants will have the opportunity to provide some introductory training while showcasing their skills in water monitoring, seal bio-sampling and traditional observational skills to younger students and interested community members.

 The development of a web site that will be integrated into the Kodiak Island Borough School District will be maintained, as well.
 The Kodiak School District's Technology staff will work with project staff to continue construction and maintenance of the site.
 The formation of this web site is seen as a necessary step to bring the program to a new level of communication, coordination, and information transfer.
 There will be links created between this site and each of the community's websites.
-The KAYAW website will continue to be a place to post oceanographic data, PSP and algae data and results, capelin and sandlance presence, and harbor seal bio-sample information, as well as appropriate TEK.
+The KAYAW website will continue to be a place to post oceanographic data, algae data and results, predator/prey presence, and harbor seal bio-sample information, as well as appropriate TEK.
+There will also be linkages to the GLOBE and Alutiiq Museum site.